- Application procedure and deadlines for BA and MA

 - PhD in Economics

 - Doctoral program “Quantitative psychology and economics”

 Fees and expenses

 Overview of the fees charged by the University of Warsaw:

-- tuition fee for the 1st year: 2200 EUR (with possibility to pay in two instalments) + 200 EUR one time administrative fee with the first instalment.
-Tuition fee for 2nd year: 2200 EUR (with possibility to pay in more than two instalments), tuition fee for 3rd year (undergraduate studies): 2200 EUR (with possibility to pay in more than two instalments).
+- tuition fee for the 1st year: 2200 EUR (with possibility to pay in two or 10 instalments) Tuition fee for 2nd year: 2200 EUR (with possibility to pay in two or 10 instalments), tuition fee for 3rd year (undergraduate studies): 2200 EUR (with possibility to pay in two or 10 instalments).

 - diploma (original and two certified copies),

 - university dormitory (it is not mandatory, the student may choose to rent his/her own place)